 Many may have had career or artistic aspirations or plans to start a family, but they died at the institution without the opportunity to realize their goals.
 Living in medical institutions meant to help them, they were isolated from their families, friends and communities, essentially dismissed and forgotten by society.

 Legislation was passed in the mid-20th century that closed many of these state institutions.
 As a result, large numbers of people were discharged and returned to the community.
 Since there were not adequate services and supports to help them reintegrate into the community, many gathered and formed groups to improve the lives of people with disabilities.
-This activism marked the birth of self-advocacy and self-help groups in California.
-Led by and for people with psychiatric and developmental disabilities, these groups became a powerful force in the disability and civil rights movement.
+This activism marked the birth of self-advocacy groups and the self-help movement in California.
+Led by and for people with mental health and developmental disabilities, these groups became a powerful force in the disability and civil rights movement.